|Cash Back Rating:||4.2 / 5|

 |Other things to know||Other things to know||Other things to know|

 The Freedom Flex earns 5% cash back in rotating categories that you must enroll in each quarter (on your first $1,500 in spending, then 1%), as well as bonus cash back on travel booked through the Chase travel portal and at restaurants and drugstores.
-The Chase cash back calendar specifically lists Walmart purchases as eligible for 5% back through the end of 2020.
+The Chase cash back calendar regularly lists Walmart purchases as eligible for 5% back, so it could be a good option if you only occasionally visit Walmart and can strategically plan your purchases for a certain quarter to maximize rewards.
 The card also carries an introductory APR on new purchases, so you can finance a big-ticket item from Walmart while saving on interest charges.

 A popular choose your bonus category rewards card, the Bank of America Customized Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases (up to $2,500 in combined purchases quarterly, then 1 percent).
 While Walmart is not included as an eligible grocery store, Walmart.com purchases would be eligible for 3% back if you chose online shopping as your 3% bonus category (other options include gas, dining, travel, drugstores and home improvements).
-Such variety could make this card a good option if your spending habits change from month to month.
+Such variety could make this card a good option if your spending habits change from month to month and you aren’t a frequent Walmart grocery customer.

 How to use the Capital One Walmart Rewards Mastercard: